xcp-ng/xcp-ng-org/docs/installation/migrate-to-xcp-ng.md

 If you lost ability to extend migrated volume (opening journal failed: -2) You need to move disk to another storage, VM should be ON during moving process.
 This issue can occur when vhd files was directly copied to storage folder.
 :::

-## 🇰 From KVM (Libvirt, Proxmox and other)
+## 🇰 From KVM (Libvirt, Proxmox and others)

 First, shut down the virtual machine.
-If you don’t already have the `qemu-img` command available, you can install it by installing the `qemu-utils` package on your computer or server.
+If the `qemu-img` command is not available, you can install it as part of the the `qemu-utils` package on your computer or server.

 Next, run this command to convert the QCOW2 disk to a VHD format: